tobbe-j/table-shuffle/README.md

 save_table -- save tables as a pdf save_allergy_table -- same as save table but people with allergies will have
                       colored names
-exit -- exit script
+save_list -- save a list of all people and which table they sit in save_allergy_list -- save a list of all people with allergies exit -- exit script
 ```
+### Limitations
+There are some limitations for how people can be seated.

+The script can only automatically add one avec per person.
+If many people form
+an avec-chain it will also fail.
+The rest of the preferences need to be added
+manually (using the swap command).

+The script has a hard time coloring people with multiple allergies, those need
+to be checked manually.

+The maximum table size is 30 - otherwise the table will not fit on one page
+when saved.